crawl/crawl/crawl-ref/INSTALL.md

 If this doesn't resolve the problem, you can try creating `util/release_ver` manually, with contents along the lines of `0.31-a0`.

+When compiling on Ubuntu 24.04+, you may run into build errors like:
+    glwrapper-ogl.cc:25:13: fatal error: GL/glu.h: No such file or directory 25 | #   include <GL/glu.h>
+See the Ubuntu section; you likely need to install libglu1-mesa and libglu1-mesa-dev

 ## Getting Help